NithinKalidas/Appian/README.md

+# Appian Interview Question

-##Best Practice in Interface
+## 1. Best Practice in interface
-Use of modular Coding
+modular coding

-querying data in Parent interface and passing as rule input to child interface to minimalise the queries
+## 2.Issues you came across and how did you resolve
+query